ZincChloride-cyber/LineraChess/README.md

 ## 🔗 Key Features Explained

 ### Wallet Connection
-- Currently uses a mock wallet connection for development
+- Connects to MetaMask wallet extension
-- In production, integrates with Linera CLI or wallet extension
+- Users must explicitly connect their wallet - no auto-connection
-- Wallet state is persisted in localStorage
+- Wallet state is persisted in localStorage only when connected

 ### Game Creation
 - Creates a new game on Linera blockchain